A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 The Bellatrix Chastity Belt retails for $130 (that’s just under £110).
 This is honestly a very competitive price point for a stainless steel belt that is custom made for your measurements.

-Thanks to Oxy for sending me this item to review.
+Thanks to Oxy for sending me their best-rated vulva chastity belt (AKA female chastity belt) to review.
 All opinions and experiences are, as always, my own.
 Affiliate links appear in this post.
-If you make a purchase from Oxy with them, I make a small commission at no extra cost to you.

 How Audio Erotica is Making Smut More Inclusive